 Chef Melissa Lynn Lieser used her culinary training and affinity for whole foods to create Backpacker's Bistro, a line of nutritious backpacking food with a gourmet twist.
 Lieser makes all the Backpacker's Bistro meals from her base in Portland, Oregon.
 Most of the food is sourced from local farms or sustainable suppliers and chopped by hand.
 The prepared food is then roasted in the oven and dried overnight.
 All the scraps are composted, so nothing is left to waste.

 Backpacker's Bistro goes way beyond your run-of-the-mill freeze-dried backpacking food.
 The meals live up to their name by using bistro-quality ingredients such as red wine, olive oil, homemade pasta to create their unique flavors.

-Order Backpacker's Bistro's Wild Rice and Mushroom Pilaf for $9 on Amazon.
+Order Backpacker's Bistro's Wild Rice and Mushroom Pilaf on Amazon.

 Founded by chef Jennifer Schism and her business partner and husband David Koorits, Good To-Go is focused on delivering all natural foods that taste great in the backcountry.
 The flavors are exotic, and the meals are made with ingredients that you can pronounce.

 Based in Maine, Good To-Go makes breakfast meals and dinner entrees both in single-serving and double-sized pouches.
 The company offers a handful of delicious recipes that are full of flavor and hearty enough to satisfy hiker hunger.
 Besides its meat dishes, Good To-Go also makes gluten-free, vegetarian, vegan and pescatarian meals.